Decongestion of urban areas with hotspot-pricing

 \section{Introduction}

 Urban life is characterized by a huge mobility, mainly motorized.
 Amidst the complex urban management problems there is a prevalent one: traffic congestion.
-INRIX Traffic Scorecard (http://www.inrix.com/) reports the rankings of the most congested countries worldwide in 2014.
-US, Canada and most of the European countries are in the top 15, with averages that range from 14 to 50 hours per year wasted in congestion, with their corresponding economical and environmental negative consequences.
-Several approaches exist to efficiently design road networks \cite{Yang1998} and routing strategies \cite{Bast2007}, however, the establishment of collective actions to prevent or ameliorate urban traffic congestion is still at its dawn, given the complex behavior of drivers.
+INRIX Traffic Scorecard (\url{http://www.inrix.com/}) reports the rankings of the most congested countries worldwide in 2014.
+US, Canada and most of the European countries are in the top 15, with averages that range from 14 to 50 hours per year wasted in congestion, with their corresponding economic and environmental negative consequences.
+Several approaches exist to efficiently design road networks \cite{Yang1998,szeto2015sustainable} and routing strategies \cite{Bast2007,qian2013hybrid}, however, the establishment of collective actions to prevent or ameliorate urban traffic congestion require further improvements, given the complex behavior of drivers.

-An striking, as well as controversial, strategy to address the problem is congestion pricing \cite{BoarnetBriefImpactRoadPricing2014}.
+An striking, as well as controversial, strategy to address the problem is congestion pricing \cite{BoarnetBriefImpactRoadPricing2014,de2004congestion,friesz2004dynamic}.
 It consists in taxing vehicles for accessing a road/area, at certain times, based on the supply-demand model \cite{samuelson1996economia}.
 Since the supply quantity is fixed (no more lanes or roads are usually added to the transportation network) the access to demanded areas is taxed.
 Two main types of congestion pricing \cite{dePalma20111377} exist: i) road pricing, where vehicles are charged for using a particular road section ---such as freeways, ring roads, tunnels or bridges---, and ii) cordon pricing, where vehicles are charged to access a particular zone susceptible to traffic congestion ---such as historical towns, business districts or simply crowded areas---.
 A similar variant is area pricing, where the tax applies per day.